carelvwyk/bitgo-docs/index.html.md

 ## Get Wallet by Address

-Given an address, returns the address information (including balances) and wallet the address is associated with.
-Useful where one has many addresses / wallets, but does not know the wallet an address belongs to.
+Identifies the wallet to which a given address belongs and returns additional information about the address (including balances).

 ```shell
 ADDRESS=2NBMGw7K9XiBPfvW3nUQcrANKncmAoLUdDX